Netflix is shooting a live-action “Scooby-Doo” TV series in Atlanta.

 “Scooby-Doo” debuted as an animated series in 1969 and ran for decades on different networks over the decades.
-Multiple live-action movies have been produced beginning in 2002.
+Multiple live-action movies have been produced beginning since 2002.

 Credit: WARNER BROS